hpi52003/Order-to-Cash/README.md

 ## How the LLM works

 Two calls per question.
-The first call takes the user's question and returns a SQL query with an intent label — query, trace, anomaly, or off_topic.
+The first call takes the user's question and returns a SQL query with an intent label a query, trace, anomaly, or off_topic.
 The second call takes the SQL results and writes a plain English summary.
 If the first SQL query throws an error it gets sent back to the model once for a correction attempt before failing.

 Model used: llama-3.3-70b-versatile via Groq free tier.